 “Early in the morning he came again to the temple.
 All the people came to him and he sat down and began to teach them.”
 John 8:2

-October 14th, and 21st Radical Jesus, Radical Justice taught by The Rev. Dr. Doug Bailey This faith formation course invites participants to engage and follow the “radical Jesus of the Gospels.”
-A popular class offered at Wake Forest University School of Divinity, this summary course is coming to St. Anne’s in October and intends to assist parishioners in building a biblical foundation for parish-based spiritual and social justice ministry.
+September 22 and 29: Radical Jesus, Radical Justice taught by The Rev. Dr. Doug Bailey This faith formation course invites participants to engage and follow the “radical Jesus of the Gospels.”
+A popular class offered at Wake Forest University School of Divinity, this summary course is coming to St. Anne’s at the end of September and intends to assist parishioners in building a biblical foundation for parish-based spiritual and social justice ministry.
 We will explore and discern the radical (as in “root”, essence, authentic) Jesus who gives soul and sustenance for the radical love, justice and compassion of what we seek to become when we regularly pray: “Thy Kingdom Come.”
-Sunday mornings, October 14; October 21 (This is a change from the original dates available to accommodate the Ministry Fair) 10 AM (sharp)-10: 45 a.m. in the library/vestry room.
-Led by the Rev. Dr. Doug Bailey.
+Sunday mornings, September 22 at 9am and September 29 at 10am Led by the Rev. Dr. Doug Bailey.